-Implementation Strategy 3.3b: Evaluate opportunities to rezone commercial land on streets not adjacent to Talent Avenue to meet identified residential land needs.
+Implementation Strategy 3.3b: Evaluate opportunities to rezone commercial land on streets-that are not adjacent to Talent Avenue to meet identified residential land needs.
 (Consistent with Economic Strategy 2.2a.)

-Implementation Steps: (1) Identify undeveloped commercial land in areas compatible for development of needed housing types.
+Implementation Steps: (1) Identify undeveloped commercial land in areas compatible for development of the types of needed housing the City has deficits of types.

-Implementation Strategy 3.3c: Develop zoning regulations that allow ground floor residential use as a temporary use in commercial mixed-use buildings.
-These regulations should include provisions such as: design standards to ensure that the ground floor in new commercial buildings is designed for commercial use and zoning districts or overlay areas these uses are allowed.
+Implementation Strategy 3.3c: Develop policies to zoning regulations that allow ground floor residential use as a temporary use in commercial mixed-use buildings.
+These policies regulations should include provisions such as: design standards to ensure that the ground floor in new commercial buildings is designed for commercial use and zoning districts or overlay areas these uses are allowed.
 (Consistent with Economic Strategy 2.2b.)

-Implementation Steps: (1) Review and identify opportunities to implement policies to allow temporary ground floor residential use in commercial mixed-use buildings and (2) adopt revised design standards for mixed use buildings with these allowances.
+Implementation Steps: (1) Work with Planning Commission to review, Review and identify opportunities to implement policies to allow floor temporary ground floor residential use as a temporary use in commercial mixed-use buildings and (2) adopt revised design standards through a public process. for mixed use buildings with these allowances.

-POLICY 4: Zoning Flexibility: The City will support residential development through adopting a flexible zoning code that provides City Staff with flexibility to balance the need for housing and to provide consistency with the required density targets in the RPS (in urban reserves and areas within the urban growth boundary but outside of the city limits, develop at an average of 6.6 dwelling units per gross acre through 2035 and 7.6 dwelling units per gross acre between 2036 and 2060) while protecting scenic and natural resources and maintaining the quality of life of the residents of Talent.
+POLICY 4: Zoning Flexibility: The City will support residential development through adopting a flexible zoning code that provides developersCity Staff with flexibility, balancing to balance the need for housing and to develop consistentprovide consistency with the required density targets in the RPS (in urban reserves and areas within the urban growth boundary but outside of the city limits, develop at an average of 6.6 dwelling units per gross acre through 2035 and 7.6 dwelling units per gross acre between 2036 and 2060) while protecting scenic and natural resources and maintaining the quality of life of the residents of Talent.

-Objective 4.1: Consider standards for residential development that allow for flexibility in lot size standards and required setbacks.
+Objective 4.1: DevelopConsider standards for residential development that allow for flexibility in lot size standards and required setbacks.

-Implementation Strategy 4.1a: Revise the City's flag lot ordinance to provide consistency with other residential zones for lot setback requirements and to provide opportunities for increased density.
+Implementation Strategy 4.1a: Revise the City's flag lot ordinance to provide consistency with other residential zones for lot setback requirements and to provide clearer standardsopportunities for driveway accessincreased density.

-Implementation Steps: (1) Evaluate flag lot standards, reviewing lot size, dimensions and access and (2) Revise ordinance to more clearly define flag lots, identify the purpose of a flag lot, when and how many flag lots can be created and specify standards.
+Implementation Steps: (1) Work with Planning Commission revise the Evaluate flag lot standards, reviewing lot size, dimensions and access and (2) Revise ordinance and (2) Adopt revised design standards through a public process.to more clearly define flag lots, identify the purpose of a flag lot, when and how many flag lots can be created and specify standards.

-Objective 4.2: Consider standards for residential parking standards based on the number of bedrooms and/or size of the unit.
+Objective 4.2: DevelopConsider standards for residential developmentparking standards based on the number of bedrooms and/or size of the unit.

-Implementation Strategy 4.2a: Develop parking standards for cottage housing, tiny houses, and multifamily housing based upon the number of bedrooms and/or size of unit rather than the number of units to encourage smaller units in new residential developments and to increase opportunities for affordable housing through decreased development costs.
+Implementation Strategy 4.2a: Evaluate developing zoningDevelop parking standards in the for cottage housing, tiny houses, and multifamily housing to-based upon the number of bedrooms and/or size of unit rather than the number of units to encourage inclusion of studios and one- and two-bedroomsmaller units in new residential developments\ and to increase opportunities for affordable housing through decreased development costs.